GMT-458-Web-GIS/geogame-GozdeAtmaca/README.md

-## Project Title:
+## PROJECT TITLE
 FLAG HUNT

-## Aim:
-The goal of this game is to test the user’s knowledge of world geography.
-The player will see random locations on the map and must guess which country they belong to.

- ## Game Logic:
-	•	The map will be displayed using OpenLayers.
-	•	When the game starts, a random coordinate appears on the world map.

-##  Flag Hunt — A Country Guessing Game with Flag

-##  Aim
+##  AIM OF THE PROJECT
 The aim of this project is to design and develop an interactive geo-game using HTML, CSS, and JavaScript with OpenLayers.
 The game encourages users to test their geographical knowledge by matching country flags with their correct locations on a world map.

+## AIM OF THE GAME (Flag Hunt — A Country Guessing Game with Flag)
+The goal of this game is to test the user’s knowledge of world geography.
+Aiming for a point close to the capital's coordinates.
+Core Mechanic : With clicking the start button a random flag will display on the screen.The user is expected to click on the map, locating the country corresponding to the displayed flag.

+ ## Game Logic and Core Requirements:
+	• Geographic Component : The map will be displayed using OpenLayers(OL) library.
+	• Time : The game is played within a strict 90 second time limit.
+	• Scoring : Each correct answer is +10 points.
+Each incorrect answer deducts 5 seconds from the remaining time.
+	• Success Threshold : The user's clicked point must be within 500 km of the correct country's capital coordinates.
+	• Difficulty Level : Medium

-## Game Description
+ ## How Will The Game Progresss ?

 **FLAG HUNT** is a time-based geo-game where the player must correctly identify the location of a country on a world map by clicking on it after seeing its flag.

-The game includes:

-• A continent filter (e.g., Europe, Asia, Africa)
-• A 60-second countdown timer with a visual progress bar
-• Randomly selected country flags each round
-• A scoring system (+10 points for correct guesses, -5 seconds for wrong ones)

-## Game Mechanics

-• *Gameplay* : A random flag appears, and the user clicks on the corresponding country on the map.
-• *Timer* : 60 seconds total with a progress bar animation.
-• *Scoring* : +10 points if the guess is within 500 km; -5 seconds for wrong guesses.
+• Progression Mechanism : The game is played withina fixed 90 second time limit.
+The user's goal is to score the highest possible points by correctly locating as many flags as possible before the time runs out.

+• Feedback and Payout :  Blue(target/correct answer) and Red(click/user answer).
+Correct click awards +10 points.
+Incorrect click results -5 second.

-• *Filter* : The player can select a continent or region before starting the game.
+• Filter : The player can select a continent or region before starting the game.
-• *Goal* : Achieve the highest possible score before time runs out.

 ## Technologies and Libraries

-• HTML, CSS, JavaScript
+• HTML5 : Using for structure of the game(title , buttons, map, flag box).
+• CSS3 : Using for styling the application, defining the visual theme.
+• JavaScript(JS) : Using for implementing the game logic , handling user interactions.
-• OpenLayers : For interactive web map visualization
+• OpenLayers(OL) : For interactive web map visualization.
-• ol/sphere : For geographic distance calculations
 • flagpedia.net : To retrieve flag images

-## How to Play

-1. Select a continent or “All Regions.”
-2. Click Start Game to begin.
-3. A random flag appears — click on the map where you think that country is located.
-4. Earn points for accuracy, lose time for mistakes.
-5. When time runs out, the final score is displayed.